fengtan/ldap-explorer/README.md

   - command "Delete connection..." (?)
   - command icon (top-right corner of the view)
   - button "test connection" / verifies credentials
+  - ability to *edit* a connection's settings (not just add and delete)

 # ldap-browser README